Vishwajeet-29-pro/JavaDSA/docs/tdd/ASSERTIONS_JUNIT5.md

 }
 ```
 ###### Difference between `assertNotSame()` and `assertNotEqual()`
-- `assertNotSame()`: Checks if two references do not point to the same object in memory.
+- `assertNotSame()`: Checks if two references, do not point to the same object in memory.
 - `assertNotEquals()`: Checks if two objects are not equal in terms of their content or logical equality (via the `equals()` method)

 ###### When to Use `assertNotSame()`: